 So what helped me?
 It was indeed reflecting on my feelings and thoughts, and over time understanding what these were trying to tell me about me.

 To get some clarity, I’ve always journaled in some shape or form.
 Journaling and doodling helps me get my thoughts and feelings out of me and relieve some of the pressure from overwhelming life situations.

-But nowhere did I need introspection and journaling more than when I lived in Australia – because I felt wholly and completely lost, without even realizing the full extent of it.
+Nowhere have I needed introspection more than when I lived in Australia – because I felt wholly and completely lost, without even realizing the full extent of it.

-It’s only now, when I read my journals from back then, that I can clearly see how I was 100% in the wrong country and living a life that wasn’t actually right for me.
+It’s only now that I can clearly see how I was 100% in the wrong country and living a life that wasn’t actually right for me.

-Except I mistakenly thought at the time that New Zealand would be the answer.
-So I spent another 6 months journaling in New Zealand, until I finally realized some pretty core truths about myself:
+Except I mistakenly thought at the time that moving to New Zealand would be the answer.
+So I spent another 6 months in New Zealand, until I finally realized some pretty core truths about myself: